markets/mini_i18n/README.md

 - `:zh` - Chinese
 - `:ja` - Japanese

 These defaults include proper date/time formats, day and month names, and number formatting that follows each language's conventions.
-You can check a full example of all necessary and useful keys [in this folder](lib/mini_i18n/locales/).
+You can check out a full example of all supported keys [in this folder](lib/mini_i18n/locales/).

 #### Dates and time